@charissaowensart on Instagram

 Who are your artistic influences or gurus?

 I admire so many different types of art and styles and draw inspiration from them all.
-The most important factor that influences me and my work is when I see another artist who have a complete passion & dedication to refine their craft.
+The most important factor that influences me and my work is when I see another artist who has a complete passion & dedication to refine their craft.
 I admire the work of Maura Segal, Marina Savashynzkaya Dunbar, Brittney Ciccone, Demond Matsuo, VanGogh, Matisse, Cezanne and so many more!

 In New Orleans, art and music go hand in hand.
 What type of music, band or song lyric best describes your work?